JoaoVKS/WebWrapperNet/README.md

 2. Extract the contents where your `index.html` is located
 3. Run the extracted `.exe`

+See the folder SampleProject for an example of how to use WebWrapperNet in a project.

 WebWrapper will:
 - Open a window with the `index.html` content using the `file://` protocol
 - Automatically load the page title and icon